Workshop on the Evolution of human Cognition

 9:00 Introduction: Cognition and the challenge for evolution theory

 David Lightfoot, Linguistics, Georgetown University

-The great challenge of cognition is to understand how the human brain secretes (Darwin's word) the faculties of number, language, music, etc. These faculties evolved as there was a change in the brain, a new biochemistry, anatomy or connectivity at the genomic level with corresponding new behaviors.
-There is good reason to believe that many behavioral properties changed as a result of a single evolutionary development at the genomic level.
+The great challenge of cognition is to understand how the human brain secretes (Darwin’s word) the faculties of the number, language, music, etc. These faculties evolved as there was a change in the brain, new biochemistry, anatomy or connectivity at the genomic level with corresponding new behaviors.
+There is a good reason to believe that many behavioral properties changed as a result of a single evolutionary development at the genomic level.
 It defies belief that that clustering of properties can be explained entirely by the external forces that shape natural selection; physical and biochemical constraints on the brain system are other forces that determine possibilities.

 9:30 Uncovering evolutionary specializations of the human brain

 The lineage leading to Homo sapiens has undergone a substantial change in brain size and organization.
 As a result, modern humans display striking differences from the living apes in the realm of cognition and linguistic expression.
 These modern human-specific behavioral adaptations appear to be correlated with enlargement of the neocortex and related structures.
 Accompanying this general neocortical expansion, certain higher-order unimodal and multimodal cortical areas have grown disproportionately relative to primary cortical areas.
 Anatomical and molecular changes have also been identified that might relate to the modern human brain’s greater metabolic demand and enhanced synaptic plasticity.
 Finally, the unique brain growth trajectory of modern humans has made a significant contribution to our species’ cognitive and linguistic abilities.